Charles Leatherland, Baron Leatherland: University of Essex

 Whilst on Essex County Council, Leatherland campaigned for Essex to be the location of a new university.
 He played a leading role in the foundation of the University of Essex and became its first Treasurer serving in this role until 1972.
 In 1973 the University awarded him an honorary doctorate.

 He also served as a magistrate for 26 years and became Deputy Chairman of the magistrates bench in Epping, Essex.
 He played a prominent part in the establishment of Basildon as a New Town and served as a member of Basildon Development Corporation.
 He also served on the Essex Territorial Army Association for many years.
 He was appointed as a Deputy Lieutenant of Essex in 1963.

-Life Peerage
+Life peerage

-On 16 December 1964 he was created a Labour Life Peer as Baron Leatherland, of Dunton in the County of Essex.
+On 16 December 1964 he was created a life peer as Baron Leatherland, of Dunton in the County of Essex.
 He attended the House of Lords for twenty-five years and was a frequent speaker in debates.

 Charles Leatherland died in Epping, Essex at the age of 94 on 18 December 1992.

 Personal life

 Charles Leatherland married Mary Elizabeth ('Mollie') Morgan in Macclesfield in 1922.
-They had a daughter Irene Mary and a son John Charles.
+They had a daughter, Irene Mary, and a son, John Charles.
 Irene Leatherland worked at Labour Party head office at Transport House from 1947 to 1962 becoming the Party's Conference Officer.
 John Leatherland served in the Army and then worked in advertising.
 Mollie Leatherland died in 1987 at the age of 87.